Trump slates Starmer over Chagos Islands lease deal – in third U-turn

 US president warns of ‘big mistake’ and ‘blight’ on ally – one day after backing agreement

-Donald Trump has publicly lambasted prime minister Sir Keir Starmer over his plan to give up the Chagos Islands – in yet another U-turn by the US president over the issue, just one day after backing it.
+Donald Trump has lambasted Sir Keir Starmer over his plan to give up the Chagos Islands in yet another U-turn by the US president over the issue, just one day after backing it.

 “Prime minister Starmer should not lose control, for any reason, of Diego Garcia, by entering a tenuous, at best, 100 Year lease,” the president wrote on his Truth Social platform.